middleman/middlemanapp.com/source/guides/getting-started.html.markdown

     :::bash
     cd my_project
-    mm server
+    middleman server

 This will start a local web server running at: http://localhost:4567/

 You can create and edit files in the source/ folder and see the changes reflected on the preview webserver.

-Note that changes to the config.rb file will require mm server to be restarted before they take effect.
+Note that changes to the config.rb file will require middleman server to be restarted before they take effect.
 You can stop the preview server from the command-line using CTRL-C.

-## Exporting the Static Site (mm build)
+## Exporting the Static Site (middleman build)

 Finally, when you are ready to deliver static code or, in the case of "blog mode," host a static blog, you will need to build the site.
-Using the command-line, from the project folder, run mm build:
+Using the command-line, from the project folder, run middleman build:

     :::bash
     cd my_project
-    mm build
+    middleman build

 This will create a static file for each file located in your source/ directory.
 Template files will be compiled, static files will be copied and any enabled build-time features (such as compression) will be executed.